bbc/audio-orchestrator/Readme.md

     * the [library](https://github.com/bbc/bbcat-orchestration/) for handling audio rendering and communication between devices in the template, and
     * the [docs](https://github.com/bbc/bbcat-orchestration-docs/).

-_Audio Orchestrator_ requires `ffmpeg` and `ffprobe` to be available in the system path.
-Both are most easily installed with [homebrew](https://brew.sh) by running `brew install ffmpeg`.
-If installing them manually ensure the binaries are placed in `~/audio-orchestrator-ffmpeg/bin`, and see the [installation instructions](https://bbc.github.io/bbcat-orchestration-docs/installation/) for more details.
+_Audio Orchestrator_ requires `ffmpeg` and `ffprobe` to be available in the system path or a specific location in your home directory.
+For a manual installation, place the binaries in `~/audio-orchestrator-ffmpeg/bin` on macOS and `%HOME%\audio-orchestrator-ffmpeg\bin` on Windows.
+See the [installation instructions](https://bbc.github.io/bbcat-orchestration-docs/installation/) for more details.

 # Architecture overview